ebranlard/pyDatView/README.md

 Plot options:
 - Logarithmic scales on x and y axis
-- Scaling of data between 0 and 1 using min and max
+- Scaling data ("min/max") when ranges and means are different
 - Synchronization of the x-axis of the sub-figures while zooming
+- Markers annotations and Measurements
+- Plot styling options

 Data manipulation options:
  - Remove columns in a table, add columns using a given formula, and export the table to csv
  - Mask part of the data (for instance selecting times above a certain value to remove the transient).
 Apply the mask temporarily, or create a new table from it
+ - Filter data (e.g. moving averaging, low-pass filters)
+ - Bin data
+ - Change units
- - Estimate logarithmic decrement from a signal tthat is decaying
+ - Estimate frequency and damping from a signal
+ - Curve fitting
  - Extract radial data from OpenFAST input files